Bobby-421/Kahuna/README.md

      - Start the Docker containers for the application
      - Set up the PHP development server
      - Configure the database connection
-     - Make the application available at http://localhost:8080
+     - Make the application available at http://localhost:8000

 3. Accessing the Application:
-   - Open your browser and navigate to http://localhost:8080
+   - Open your browser and navigate to http://localhost:8000
    - You'll be presented with the login page
    - Create a new account or use existing credentials to log in as 'user'

 4. Default Admin Account:
    - Username: admin
-   - Password: admin123
+   - Password: Admin
    - Use these credentials to access admin features

 ## API Endpoints